BC Supreme Court | Court Of British Columbia

 Sometimes a spouse is successful in establishing that there was a joint family venture and the other spouse was unjustly enriched by their actions.
 The court will make an award to the applicant spouse to reverse the unjust enrichment.
 This award is typically monetary in nature.
 Note: the court will not assume an equal division of the assets, similar to a marital relationship.
 The value of the award will depend on the circumstances and the type of contribution of the applicant spouse.

-It is very complicated to divide property when separating from your common law spouse.
+It is very complicated to divide property when separating from your common-law spouse.
 Make sure to speak to a lawyer about your rights and obligations.

 Can Access Be Denied Over a Christmas Fist Fight?

 The case Houben v.
-Maxwell, raised the question whether a parent can deny access to the other parent on the basis that they heard the parent punched a family member at Christmas.
+Maxwell, raised the question of whether a parent can deny access to the other parent on the basis that they heard the parent punched a family member at Christmas.

 In Houben, the mother had sole custody of the parties’ son and the father had unsupervised access every weekend pursuant to a final order.
 There had been issues for years with access.
 However, when the father’s estranged ex-girlfriend sent a text message to the mother complaining about the father’s behavior at Christmas, the mother decided to stop access and prevent the parties’ son from seeing the father.